Fluffernuttersandwich/Smorgasbord/README.md

 >
 > C. See the write-up further below on if you should consider using the Lossless Scaling Application.
 >
-> D. Play without these mods.
+> D. Play without this mod.

 > [!TIP]